A French set of olive oil and vinegar ampoules from the early 19th century

 Description

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century.
+Empire-style furniture dates from the late 18th to early 19th centuries.
 It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek ornamentation.

 Attributes / Details